Find Affordable College Courses

 Nashua, NH

-Rivier University ranked #8 on this year’s Most Popular Other Education Master’s Degree Schools in the New England Region list.
-Rivier is a small private not-for-profit school located in the city of Nashua.
+Rivier University landed the #8 spot in the 2023 rankings for the most popular master’s degree other education programs.
+Rivier is a small private not-for-profit school located in the small city of Nashua.

-Antioch University - New England came in at #10 in this year’s edition of the Most Popular Other Education Master’s Degree Schools in the New England Region ranking.
-Located in the distant town of Keene, Antioch University - New England is a private not-for-profit college with a small student population.
+Antioch University - New England did quite well in this year’s ranking of the most popular places for other education students to get a master’s degree.
+It came in at #10 on the list.
+Located in the town of Keene, Antioch University - New England is a private not-for-profit school with a small student population.

 Of the 4 students majoring in other education at Antioch University - New England, 25% are male and 75% are female.